Applicants

 Tell me about your primary care track.

-We developed the track nearly 10 years ago due to the need for more primary care physicians in Mississippi.
-We match two applicants per year into the primary care track.
+We developed the track 12 years ago due to the need for more primary care physicians in Mississippi.
 The track increases the amount of continuity clinic exposure for each resident by approximately 50% over the course of his or her residency.
-In addition, primary care track residents have at least one month of experience in a private practice clinic, typically in a rural or underserved area where office based procedures are part of the normal clinic practice.
-There is a dedicated didactic series for our primary care track residents, which includes a focus on primary care billing and practice operations.
-Our primary care residents continue to have the opportunity to earn the HIV certificate by participating in HIV clinic on a weekly basis for one year of the track.
-Future plans include the addition of longitudinal care of a small cohort of nursing home patients, as well as partnership with other locations in the state for valuable community experiences.
+In addition, primary care track residents have at least one rotation in a private practice clinic, typically in a rural or underserved area where office based procedures are part of the normal clinic practice.
+At least one X block is replaced with a primary care block that focuses on a variety of clinic experiences essential to full preparation for primary care, including sports medicine, ob/gyn, dermatology, and ENT.
+The residents receive didactics specific to the track, including those which focus on primary care billing and practice operations.
+Future plans include extending our partnerships with other locations in the state for valuable community experiences.
 Dr. Jessie Lavender serves as the Primary Care Track director.

 What are your plans for future programs?